 Continuing with last week’s travelling theme, this is a quick and simple outfit that I enjoy wearing as a journeying-look on one of my Dwarf-alts.
 I used to use the light Dunland quest reward shoulders with this outfit, but with the release of Wildermore, I found that I preferred the look of the Ranger shoulder cosmetic from the epic quest line.
 The pack with its hatchet tucked under the flap seems like a nice Dwarvish touch to me, and of course this outfit is hooded.
 It may not be one of the fine “detachable party hoods” worn by Thorin & Co., but it certainly is a passable detachable traveller’s hood!

-- Back: Sturdy Woodcutter’s Pack (Stock outfit vendor), Ranger green
+- Back: Sturdy Woodcutter’s Pack (purchased — Stock outfit vendor), Ranger green

-- Chest: Dwarf-robe (Thorin’s Hall light armour vendor or world drop), Ranger green
+- Chest: Dwarf-robe (purchased — Thorin’s Hall light armour vendor; or looted — world drop/general), Ranger green

-- Hands: Leather Gloves (Esteldín medium armour vendor or world drop), rust
+- Hands: Leather Gloves (purchased — Esteldín medium armour vendor; or looted — world drop/general), rust

-Tips: The Worn Ranger’s Wrap (Volume 3 Book 5 epic quest reward) has a similar appearance to the shoulders I used in this outfit and may be a good alternative.
-The Hood of Night (medallion barter reward — Halls of Night loot) has a similar appearance to the hood I used and may be a good alternative, but you may need to experiment with dye choice a little because the Hood of Night has a different base colour.
+Tips: The Worn Ranger’s Wrap (quest reward — epic Volume 3, Book 5, Chapter 1: Separate Ways – Golodir) has a similar appearance to the shoulders I used in this outfit and may be a good alternative.
+The Hood of Night (bartered — skirmish camp classic quartermaster/Halls of Night – rare) has a similar appearance to the hood I used and may be a good alternative, but you may need to experiment with dye choice a little because the Hood of Night has a different base colour.

 You may also like: